Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 ```
 cmd_D4 battler
-not sure what this command does.
+assigns BATTLER_DEFENDER to be the same as "battler"
-- battler is the battler to affect
+- battler is the battler to be designated as BATTLER_DEFENDER

 address: 0x022451F8
 ```
 </details>
 <details>
-<summary>checkwhenitemmakesmovehit - 0xD5</summary>
+<summary>checkwhenitemmakesmovehit - 0xD5 (suggested name: checkuturnitemeffect)</summary>

 ```
-checkwhenitemmakesmovehit
+checkwhenitemmakesmovehit address
--
+jump to "address" if u-turn doesn't make an item activate
+- address is the location to jump to if u-turn doesn't make an item activate

 address: 0x02245228
 ```
 </details>
 <details>
-<summary>cmd_D6 - 0xD6</summary>
+<summary>cmd_D6 - 0xD6 (suggested name: swaptosubstitutesprite)</summary>

 ```
-cmd_D6
+cmd_D6 battler
--
+swaps "battler"'s sprite with the substitute doll's sprite
+- battler is the battler whose sprite to swap with the substitute doll

 address: 0x0224525C
 ```